SedemDoku/Personal_Web_Tech_Project/COMPREHENSIVE_DOCUMENTATION.md

 ## Conclusion

 This documentation provides a comprehensive overview of the Personal Web Tech Project bookmark management system.
-The system is designed with security, scalability, and user experience in mind, supporting multiple content types, hierarchical organization, and seamless browser integration.
+The system is designed with security, scalability, and user experience in mind, supporting multiple content types via external URLs, hierarchical organization, and seamless browser integration.

+**Important:** This version of the system operates in URL-only media mode.
+Server-side media uploads, downloads, and file serving are disabled.
+All media is referenced and rendered using external URLs (e.g., YouTube, direct image links).

 For additional support or questions, refer to the individual component documentation files or check the code comments for implementation details.

 ---

-**Document Version:** 1.0
+**Document Version:** 1.0 (Updated for URL-only Media Mode)
-**Last Updated:** 2024
+**Last Updated:** December 18, 2025
 **Maintained By:** Development Team